canonical/sdcore-nms/tests/device_groups_tests.md

   - An error is shown in the modal
   - The Device Group is not created

----

 ## Editing a Device Group

+**Precondition**:
+  - There is at least one Network Slice registered in the NMS.
+  - There is at least one Device Group registered in the NMS.
-**Precondition**: Edit Device group modal is open
+  - Edit Device group modal is open

-### 6. Edit device group modal
+### 4. Edit device group modal
 - **Expected**:
   - All the fields are prefilled with existing values.
-  - The Submit button remains disabled until a valid change is field is made.
+  - The Submit button remains disabled until a valid change in any field is made.

-#### 6.2 Not editable fields
+#### 4.1.
+Not editable fields
 - **Expected**: the following fields cannot be edited.
   - Name
   - Network Slice

-#### 6.3.
+#### 4.2.
 Form Validation Errors
-- **Action**: Invalid values are introduced in the form
+- **Action**: Introduce invalid values in the form
 - **Expected**:
-    - An error is displayed next to the field
+    - An error is displayed below the field
     - The `Submit` button is disabled.

 These are invalid values for the form: